 \end{example}

-To sketch what happens for divides of higher depth, we would need the following conjectural $\AI$-category. \begin{conjecture} There exist a $\Z$-graded $\AI$-category $\mathcal{C}_\rho(M)$ whose \begin{enumerate} \item objects are the same as that of the wrapped Fukaya category of $M$ and \item morphism for any two Lagrangians $L_1, L_2$ is defined to be
+To sketch what happens for divides of higher depth, we would need the following conjectural $\AI$-category. \begin{conjecture} There exists a $\Z$-graded $\AI$-category $\mathcal{C}_\rho(M)$ whose \begin{enumerate} \item objects are the same as that of the wrapped Fukaya category of $M$ and \item morphism space between two Lagrangians $L_1, L_2$ is defined by

 Here, $\epsilon$ is a formal variable of degree $-1$. \end{enumerate} Its $\AI$-operation $\{M_k\}_{k=1}^\infty$ is defined by counting rigid pseudo-holomorphic popsicles with $\Gamma$-insertions at each sprinkles. \end{conjecture} Namely, $HF^*_\rho$ is expected to be the cohomology of this $\AI$-category.
-The conjectural $\AI$-structure is defined by counting rigid popsicles with $\Gamma$-insertions following \cite{CCJ}, but there are obstructions to the $\AI$-structure.
-Let us explain this in more detail.
+The conjectural $\AI$-structure is defined by counting rigid popsicles with $\Gamma$-insertions following \cite{CCJ}.
+However, there are obstructions to the $\AI$-structure, which we explain in more detail below.

-Popsicle, introduced by Abouzaid-Seidel \cite{AS} and Seidel \cite{Se18}, is a decorated disc with a single negative boundary marking and several positive boundary markings.
+A popsicle, introduced by Abouzaid-Seidel \cite{AS} and Seidel \cite{Se18}, is a decorated disc with a single negative boundary marking and several positive boundary markings.
 Also, it can have several positive interior markings on geodesics connecting the boundary output and a boundary input.
 Note that the quantum cap action is the counting of the simplest non-trivial pseudo-holomorphic popsicles with a single $\Gamma$-insertion.